pi-top/pi-top-Python-SDK/README.rst

 Installation
 -------------

-The pi-top python API is installed by default in the pi-topOS desktop image, available from pi-top.com_.
+The pi-top Python SDK is installed out of the box with pi-topOS, which is available from pi-top.com_.
 To install on Raspberry Pi OS or other operating systems, see the `Installing`_ chapter.

 .. _pi-top.com: https://www.pi-top.com/products/os/